salesforce/eslint-plugin-lwc/docs/processors/ssr.md

 </LightningComponentBundle>
 ```

-In this example, the capabilities tag is used to define whether the component is SSR-capable.
-If any of above two defined capapbilities is listed, the processor will process the component js files and add a new virtual file for every js file of ssrable component with .ssrjs extension.
+In this example, the capabilities tag indicates whether the component supports SSR.
+If either of the following capabilities is defined:

+-   lightning\_\_ServerRenderable
+-   lightning\_\_ServerRenderableWithHydration

+The processor will generate a `${filename}.ssrjs` virtual file for each js file associated with the component.

 ### Configuration Example